Billabong signs refinancing deal; appoints new chief executive

 Oaktree and Centerbridge have been vying with U.S. private equity firm Altamont Capital Partners to refinance the business, with Billabong previously accepting a proposal from Altamont.

-Neil Fiske, the company’s new chief executive sourced by Centerbridge and Oaktree, was previously a senior adviser on retail at Canadian private equity firm Onex Corp, and chief executive of outdoors clothing and accessories brand Eddie Bauer.
+Neil Fiske, the company’s new chief executive sourced by Centerbridge and Oaktree, was previously a senior adviser on retail at Canadian private equity firm Onex Corp OCX.TO, and chief executive of outdoors clothing and accessories brand Eddie Bauer GOLGCU.UL.

 Centerbridge and Oaktree offered a raft of sweeteners to the Billabong board to get the deal over the line, including reducing the price Billabong’s shareholders will be offered shares in a rights issue to A$0.28 a share from A$0.30.